Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The first few months of First operation saw use of second-hand MCW Metrobuses, somewhat intrusive in a part of London which traditionally was firmly Titan territory.
 New short wheelbase Dennis Tridents were introduced as soon as possible; however, these new double deck low floor buses seated just 59, owing to very generous legroom provision.
 This led to extreme overcrowding; the buses had replaced 79-seat Volvo Olympians used by Stagecoach with no real change to frequencies!
 These early Tridents were quickly replaced with long wheelbase examples when the opportunity arose for cascades (first to routes 97/357, then 191), but that was not enough to solve the capacity issues.

-The introduction of congestion charging saw a new schedule introduced with a hefty service increase to a requirement for 40 buses.
+The introduction of congestion charging saw a new schedule introduced with a hefty service increase to a requirement for 40 buses, up from 30 when Capital had taken it on.
 This may have helped in the short term, but buses soon filled up again!
-Re-tendering again in 2004 brought the predictable and currently fashionable response of converting the route to articulated single deckers.
+Re-tendering again in 2004 brought the predictable and then-fashionable response of converting the route to articulated single deckers.
 These have a much higher theoretical capacity than double deckers, with around 140 passenger spaces rather than 90, although most of this is standing room rather than seated and it is questionable if it can be achieved in practice.

-Here therefore is Stagecoach 23048 (LX04 KZW), setting off from Ilford on Saturday 26th June 2004, the first day back with Stagecoach.
+At that point it was awarded back to Stagecoach East London with the aforementioned artics; PVR reduced slightly to 37 as a result of withdrawing three PM peak journeys, but again set a record for the largest route to change hands.
 The route inaugurated Stagecoach's new Waterden Road garage as an operational base, having previously been used for storage.
-There are three bus garages in Waterden Road; First call theirs Hackney, while Stagecoach have two on opposite sides of the road.
-The original one is called Stratford and goes back to London Buses days when it was opened to take on midibus work from Bow garage.
+There were three bus garages in Waterden Road; First called theirs Hackney, while Stagecoach had two on opposite sides of the road.
+The original one was called Stratford and went back to London Buses days when it was opened to take on midibus work from Bow garage.
+All three were within the Olympics construction area, and had to close by the end of 2007.

-The artic conversion initially resulted in the withdrawal of three evening peak journeys and a consequent reduction in peak vehicle requirement from 40 to 37.
-A weekend routeing variation via Tower Hill instead of Bank was also withdrawn.
-However even the larger artics started leaving people behind – one theory is that, because they operate on an “open boarding” principle where the only means of revenue protection is random (and seemingly infrequent) checks, passengers are deserting the parallel District Line for the 25 and the prospect of a free ride.
-Either way it has now been necessary to introduce a further frequency increase, taking the PVR to 42, at the expense of route 453, which was reduced.
+A weekend routeing variation via Tower Hill instead of Bank was also withdrawn from the start of the new contract.
+However, even the larger artics started leaving people behind – one theory is that, because they operate on an “open boarding” principle where the only means of revenue protection is random (and seemingly infrequent) checks, passengers were deserting the parallel District and Central Lines for the 25 and the prospect of a free ride.
+Either way it became necessary to introduce a further frequency increase, taking the PVR to 42, at the expense of route 453, which was reduced.
+This took effect from 14 February 2005.

 The 25, unsurprisingly, has a long history.
 The traditional route was from Victoria via New Bond Street to Oxford Circus, then the present route via Bank, Aldgate, Stratford to Ilford, then variously on to Seven Kings (25), Barkingside (25A) or Becontree Heath (25B).
 There was also the 25C, which diverted at Manor Park to East Ham, while the 25B was extended beyond Victoria Station to Ebury Bridge.
 Each route ran every 6 minutes on Mondays to Fridays, providing an incredible 40 buses per hour on the common sections; something like 150 buses must have been allocated, and the routes were operated from garages in Seven Kings, Forest Gate, Upton Park and (oddly) Hammersmith (Riverside) on the 25.